Stoneware is easily one of the most popular and longest-lived pottery types ever produced in China. The style is thought to

 brought to Southeast Asia as a valuable trade-good probably by an ancient Chinese trading

-excavators and subsequently acquired by The Chalre Collection through a registered dealer.
+the piece was rediscovered by deep-sea excavators of the shipwreck and subsequently acquired by The Chalre Collection through a registered dealer.

 in the Ming

 Dynasty period (1368 - 1644), possibly during the reign of Emperor Wanli (1573 -

 and/or identical artifacts are found in various publications dealing

 Other similar or identical examples can be found in publications dealing